-If we don’t organize ourselves, others will organize us!
+If we don’t organise ourselves, others will organise us!

-In Eastern Europe there is a huge dichotomy between high-quality individual art production and national art institutions, which are in most cases underdeveloped or they exist (with some honourable exceptions) only in some basic forms and are very local in their nature.
-Many times, they are not only underdeveloped, but also developed in a wrong direction.
-We artists were motivated to create and co-create elements of the art system that would enable us to live and work in such harsh conditions.
-Self-organization was and still is one of our most important tasks.
+In post-World War II Eastern Europe there was and still is a huge dichotomy between high-quality individual art production and national art institutions, which, in most cases, are still rather undeveloped (or exist only in some basic forms) and very local in nature.
+Quite often, they are thus not only underdeveloped but also developed in the wrong direction.
+We, the artists, have therefore been motivated to create or co-create elements of the art system that would enable us to live and work in such harsh conditions.
+Self-organisation was and still is one of our most important tasks.

 We had no → choice – if we wanted to stay and work in our countries we had to construct our reality by accelerating the production of non-existing elements of the art system: organising public and private collections of contemporary art, producing and publishing theory, setting up appropriate educational institutions for contemporary art practice and theory, etc. Self-organisation in the context of Eastern Europe had (and still has) a different goal than in countries with well-established art systems, such as Western European countries and the USA.
 Institutional critique in the West is concerned with the excessive bureaucratisation of art institutions or their over-institutionalisation, whereas in Eastern Europe, with a few bright exceptions, good institutions have yet to be built.
 Practice has shown that poorly performing institutions usually cannot be reformed, and therefore new ones need to be set up in parallel with them in order to adequately serve the needs of today’s artists and other art professionals.